Action Item (as stated with DEI strategic plan launch in 2016)

 The university will continue to develop central DEI education and training resources designed to enhance our campus climate.
-We will expand the diversity, equity and inclusion training program topics and our volunteer network of facilitators, the Facilitator Engagement Program (FEP).
+We will expand diversity, equity and inclusion training program topics and increase our volunteer network of facilitators, the Facilitator Engagement Program (FEP).
 We will provide train-the-trainer development opportunities for all FEP members on existing and new training programs.
-We will continue to develop a web presence for our programs and resources.
+We will continue to enhance the web presence for our programs and resources.

 Throughout the course of DEI 1.0, Organizational Learning (OL) became the central hub for DEI education and training resources intended to enhance campus climate.
 In the past fiscal year, OL and Michigan Medicine’s Office of Health Equity and Inclusion (OHEI) presented more than 320 sessions to over 12,890 faculty and staff.
 Since the DEI launch in October 2016, OL and OHEI have engaged all units that submitted a DEI plan and offered 1,569 instructor-led courses that have reached 50,064 participants.

 Multiple DEI-customized versions of courses and training modules that were developed and delivered to units across campus included these topics: